Underscores (musician): Influences

 Elias Leight of Rolling Stone highlighted Grey's liberal citing of influences, specifically, the U.K. garage of PinkPantheress and the Madonna–Nicki Minaj collaboration "Bitch I'm Madonna" (2015).
 While producing dubstep, she was inspired by Skrillex's "signature growl noise" and his EP Scary Monsters and Nice Sprites (2010).
 Grey gained the confidence to use her voice from how Laura Les, another trans woman, manipulated her vocals in alignment with her identity.
-As well, the popularity of 100 gecs affirmed to Grey that there was an audience for "weird", "distorted", and "funny" music.
+As well, the popularity of 100 Gecs affirmed to Grey that there was an audience for "weird", "distorted", and "funny" music.

 For Flood Magazine, Grey listed 12 artists that had influenced Wallsocket.
-These included The Raconteurs, Sky Ferreira, Jason Isbell, Kwon Jin-ah, and Gillian Welch, as well as artists she listened to during childhood.
+These included Madonna, The Raconteurs, Sky Ferreira, Jason Isbell, Kwon Jin-ah, and Gillian Welch, as well as artists she listened to during childhood.
 In the interview, she identified songwriting inspiration from Imogen Heap, storytelling inspiration from Bruce Springsteen's Nebraska (1982), and conceptual inspiration from Sufjan Stevens's Michigan (2003) and Illinois (2005).
 Other Wallsocket influences include the pedal steel guitar, harmonica, and slide guitar involved in country music, as well as the 2010s pop of Marina and the Diamonds, Justin Timberlake, and Kesha.
 For Office, Grey said that Wallsocket was inspired by social commentary on the American class system within slasher films.
 She also cited horror films set in rural America as influences, like The Texas Chain Saw Massacre (1974) and Bones and All (2022).
 Wallsockets rollout was inspired by Halo 2s ARG I Love Bees, the marketing campaign for the 2008 film Cloverfield, and the screenplay and short film companion to Childish Gambino's Because the Internet (2013).